-Also on this site, although it does not concern a work by Mervyn Peake, is a page about Maeve Gilmore’s continuation of the story of Titus Groan, published as Titus Awakes.
+Also on this site, although it is not a work by Mervyn Peake, is a page about Maeve Gilmore’s continuation of Peake’s story of Titus Groan, published as Titus Awakes.

 hope you find this useful - and I look forward to hearing from you!

 Two British booksellers specialize in Peakes work: visit Mike Kemps site, and Leslie Sklaroffs.